 According to the American Heart Association, coronary heart disease accounted for one out of every 2.9 deaths in the United States in 2006.
-Poor lifestyle and eating choices have dramatically increased the prevalence of obesity, diabetes and high blood pressure among Americans, and statins have become a key tool in the fight against heart disease.
+The prevalence of obesity, diabetes and high blood pressure have increased among Americans, and statins have become a key tool in the fight against heart disease.
 While weight loss is considered the best treatment option by clinicians, research dating back to 1980 has shown statin use to be an effective pharmacological treatment for reducing elevated cholesterol in patients.

 Video of the Day